Kiwi Orchid Bark has a track record of reliability, cleanliness, uniform grading and longevity.

 From Sunset Valley Orchids, Fred Clarke's "Fdk.
 After Dark 'Black Diamond" is visible in the revolving picture on the home page.
 This beautiful flower and the others on there are grown in Kiwi Orchid Bark.

 Lee and Roy Neale, they won "The Supreme Horticultural Award" at the Ellerslie International Flower.
-(Admire them, their awards and flowers in the homepage revolving picture).
+We only use Kiwi Orchid Bark.

 Nola and Graham Hill, who won an Award of Distinction in 2006 and a First in 2010 in the Taranaki Orchid Show with their Masdevallia Harlequin X Copperwing.